Leading from the Middle

 • Distinguish Between Policies, Protocols, and Practices: Understand the differences and why these distinctions are critical for decision-making, compliance, and effective management in academia.

-• Demystify Compliance Issues: Gain clarity on FERPA regulations, accurately identify bullying, harassment, and retaliation behaviors, and determine appropriate response(s) and courses of action
+• Demystify Compliance Issues: Accurately identify bullying, harassment, and retaliation behaviors, and determine appropriate response(s) and courses of action

 • Understand Free Speech vs. Academic Freedom: Learn the relevant differences and implications of free speech and academic freedom in a higher ed setting.